-We know that Naughty Dog is already working on a new single-player game because of a job posting that emerged on the studio's website by Thursday.
-The position is for a "Level/Environment Designer (Single Player)" and describes the position as being a "creative force behind our narrative-driven content."
+We know that the next game from Naughty Dog will be a single-player game because of a job posting that emerged on the studio's website.
+The position was for a "Level/Environment Designer (Single Player)" and describes the position as being a "creative force behind our narrative-driven content."
 Other job listings for a Gameplay Animator and Tools Programmer also hint at Naughty Dog's next-gen project in their focus on melee animation and next-gen graphics, respectively.

-If you were worried that Naughty Dog would be moving away from single-player games after The Last of Us Part 2, this job listing shows that's not the case.
-But what will Naughty Dog make next for PS5?
-Here are the 3 most likely possibilities.
+If you were worried that Naughty Dog would be moving away from single-player games after The Last of Us Part 2, these job listings indicate that's not the case.
+What will Naughty Dog make next for PS5?
+Here are the 3 of the most likely candidates.

 3. Uncharted 5

 While the ending of Uncharted 4: A Thief's End felt pretty final, it would make sense for Naughty Dog to dust off this lauded IP for one more adventure after The Last of Us Part 2.
-With a movie starring Tom Holland on the horizon, Uncharted is about to become a lot more relevant again, so it'd be smart to have a compelling new game to capitalize on it.
+With a movie starring Tom Holland on the horizon, Uncharted is about to become more popular and relevant again.
+As such, it'd be smart for Sony and Naughty Dog to capitalize on that excitement with a new game.

 2. The Last of Us Part 3